barrykooij/wp-simple-web-services/readme.txt

 Yes, you can.
 Simply add an action to wpsws_webservice_YOUR-WEB-SERVICE and replace 'YOUR-WEB-SERVICE' with your own web service name.
 This webservice will now be called when you visit URL/webservice/YOUR-WEB-SERVICE/

+= Can I also add my own settings to the WP Simple Web Service settings screen ? =

+Of course!
+Simply hook into 'wpsws_general_settings' and display your custom settings.

 == Changelog ==

 = 0.9.0 =